marcduez/graphql-validation-directives/README.md

 **max**

-A number that the provided value must be less than or equal to.
+Throws if the number is greater than the provided float value.

 ```gql
 input Mutation1Input {